3 YEAR STRATEGIC PLAN EXAMPLES

 Your 3-5 Year Strategic Plan can be viewed as a base camp on the way to the summit of your long term goal.
 This can be used as a tool to align your company around a common purpose and closes the strategy execution gap.
 The summit is your BHAG (or Big Hairy Audacious Goal) which is typically measured 10 to 20 years in the future, which can feel like a lifetime in today's business environment.
 Your goal here is to set your Targets and identify the Strategic Growth Initiatives (Winning Moves) and Scaling Initiatives (Winning Moves for Profit) you’ll need to develop in order to hit those Targets and move in the direction of achieving your BHAG.

 Typically, you will determine your 3-5 year strategic business plan as part of your Annual Planning session, which will include your goals and objective for the year as well as outlining opportunities and threats facing your company.
+We also have a great blog post on how to facilitate a strategic planning session to get the retrun on investment from your planning session.

 Step 1 - Set 3 Year Strategic Plan KPIs